Test your vitamin D and 100+ other biomarkers for $190

 Vitamin D is a steroid hormone with a misleading name.

-Vitamins, by definition, are compounds your body cannot make on its own (which is why you have to eat them).
+• Vitamins, by definition, are compounds your body cannot make on its own (which is why you have to eat them).
 But your skin synthesizes vitamin D whenever UVB sunlight hits it.

 When researchers worked out Vitamin D’s full pathway in the 1970s, they found it binds a nuclear receptor that regulates roughly 1,000 to 2,000 genes (about 5 to 10% of the human genome).
-That receptor sits in the same family as the receptors for estrogen, testosterone, cortisol, and thyroid hormone.
+That receptor is in the same family as the receptors for estrogen, testosterone, cortisol, and thyroid hormone.

 Why vitamin D was originally misclassified as a vitamin